ricardobr001/sre-elven/.infra/README.md

 cp .env.example .env
 ```

+You also will need to create a bucket in the s3 and add its name in the already mentioned `.env` file

+Before terraforming, check if you have the `ecsTaskExecutionRole` role created in your AWS account (https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html)

-After that, you need to create a bucket in the s3 with the name `gobarber-state` and then run the following command to create the infra in AWS
+Then run the following command to create the infra in AWS

 ```sh
 make init